By PPMAG | May 31, 2017

 Plenary Session Coordinator Duties

 A program co-chair may assume these duties, or recruit a separate coordinator.
-The LAC is definitely helpful to work with as they tend to know of local experts who would be relevant, engaging Plenary speakers.
+The program co-chairs should work with LAC as they tend to know of local experts who would be relevant, engaging Plenary speakers.

 Please note that there are specific guidelines related to financial compensation regarding Plenary Speakers.